NREL/HPC/docs/Documentation/Software_Tools/spack.md

 In order to use spack, we can clone the spack repositery using

-'git clone -c feature.manyFiles=true https://github.com/spack/spack.git'
+`git clone -c feature.manyFiles=true https://github.com/spack/spack.git`

 It should be noted that the Spack folder needs to be cloned to a folder that does not get purged/cleaned, e.g. /scratch or /home.